-We reserve the right to close any issued PEX Card for any individual should the name of the individual appear on OFAC, OFSI, and FINTRAC lists, or other local, state or federal lists of individuals being pursued by law enforcement agencies, or other such legal or risk related reasons as solely determined by us.
+We reserve the right to close any issued PEX Card for any individual should the name of the individual appear on OFAC, OFSI, and FINTRAC lists, or any other international sanctions lists, or other local, state or federal lists of individuals being pursued by law enforcement agencies, or other such legal or risk related reasons as solely determined by us.

-4. PEX Card Use.
+3. PEX Card Use and Prohibited Use.
 Each PEX Card is linked to a corresponding 16-digit card number.
 PEX Cards can be used to complete point of sale (POS) and card not present purchase transactions through the following card networks: Visa, Mastercard, and STAR (each, a “Card Network”; and collectively, the “Card Networks”).
-There is NO CASH ACCESS from ATMs, bank tellers or merchants.
+There is no cash access, including ATMs, bank tellers, or merchants.

 A PEX Card may be added to and removed from a supported digital wallet or other payment service managed or owned by a third party (each, a “digital wallet”), either by following the instructions of the digital wallet provider, or as may be posted by PEX to the Dashboard from time to time.
 We may, in our sole discretion, establish eligibility criteria for whether a PEX Card may be added to a digital wallet, provided that all terms, conditions, use restrictions, and similar that are applicable to the PEX Card will continue to apply regardless of whether it is added to a digital wallet.
 We reserve the right, in our sole discretion, to terminate our participation or support of any digital wallet at any time, and we make no representation or warranty that we will continue to support or enable participation with any digital wallet even if we may elect to do so now or in the future.
 Customer acknowledges and agrees that we are not the provider of any digital wallet, and any and all restrictions, obligations, data disclosures, privacy, liability, and other applicable terms or conditions for the use of any digital wallet are strictly between Customer and the provider of the digital wallet.